619 Hennepin Avenue,

 Though it was a downtown movie house, it originally never played the big hits, though it did host a 1941 live appearance by Gene Autry which drew a large crowd.

-In 1949, the Gopher Theatre was purchased from F & R by a new owner, who began a policy of screening first-run films, which continued into the 1970’s.
+In 1950, the Gopher Theatre was taken over by a new owner, Ted Karatz and his partner Ben Berger, who began a policy of screening first-run films, which continued into the 1970’s.

-By the mid-1970’s, however, the Gopher Theatre was a porno house, and was closed in 1979.
+By the late-1970’s, however, the Gopher Theatre was a porno house, and was closed in 1979.
 It was torn down soon afterwards.